kanisterio/kanister/examples/mysql-kopia-repository-server/README.md

 **NOTE:**

-The above command will configure a location where artifacts resulting from Kanister data operations such as backup should go.
+The above command will configure a kopia repository server, which manages artifacts resulting from Kanister data operations such as backup should go.
 This is stored as a `repositoryservers.cr.kanister.io` *CustomResource (CR)* which is then referenced in Kanister ActionSets.
 Every ActionSet requires a Repository Server reference to complete the action.
 This CR (`repositoryservers.cr.kanister.io`)